Tutorial Part 2: Customizing Views#

 schema = CommentRead

-A subclass can extend a base-class handler rather than replace it:
+A subclass can extend a base-class business verb:

 @fr.include_view(app)